Kiwi.com

-Kiwi.com (previously known as skypicker.com) is a Czech online travel agency founded by Oliver Dlouhý and Jozef Képesi in 2012.
+Kiwi.com (previously known as skypicker.com) is an international online travel agency founded by Oliver Dlouhý and Jozef Képesi in 2012 in Czechia.
 Kiwi.com provides a fare aggregator, metasearch engine and booking for airline tickets and ground transportation.
 Its ticket search features Kiwi.com’s "virtual interlining" concept – itineraries combined from over 750 carriers, including many that do not usually cooperate in online bookings.

-Background
+History

-The online portal skypicker.com was created in 2011.
+The online portal SkyPicker.com was created in 2011.
 The company was founded in Brno by Oliver Dlouhý and Jozef Képesi.
 In 2016 the company acquired the domain name Kiwi.com for $800,000 and rebranded itself as Kiwi.com.
 Jiří Hlavenka was one of its first investors.
 In 2017, Kiwi.com acquired a stake in Jaroslav Kokolus.
+In 2018, Kiwi.com was included by Financial Times into the list of European firms with the top compound annual revenue growth in 2015-2018 and was titled ‘7th fastest growing company’ in EMEA according to Deloitte.

 As of June 2019, Kiwi.com’s main shareholder is General Atlantic.
 Dlouhý and Képesi remain as major shareholders and continue to run the company.
 Other shareholders are Touzimsky Airlines and Luboš Charčenko.

+On 14 January 2021, Southwest Airlines, American airline, sued Kiwi.com, alleging that its scraping of fare information from Southwest's website was a breach of contract and that Kiwi.com's use of Southwest's logo in its search results constituted trademark infringement.
+In response, Kiwi.com removed Southwest's logo from its search results, but continued to sell Southwest tickets despite Southwest sending Kiwi.com a series of cease-and-desist demands.
+In December 2021, a Texas court ruled that Kiwi.com is permanently prohibited from extracting information from Southwest's website and selling its tickets without authorization.

+In December 2022, Airasia partnered with Kiwi.com to transform the carrier into the ASEAN app for travel and lifestyle.

+In 2023, Kiwi.com partnered with Bratislava Airport to assist travelers in finding destinations starting from the Slovakian hub.

 Services

-In 2018 Kiwi.com launched NOMAD, a special multi-city travel search tool, and Tequila, a dedicated B2B platform.
+In 2018, Kiwi.com launched NOMAD, a special multi-city travel search tool, and Tequila, a dedicated B2B platform.

-Along with its headquarters in Brno, Kiwi.com has offices in Belgrade (Serbia), Kyiv (Ukraine), Split (Croatia), and Fiji.
+Along with its headquarters in Brno, Kiwi.com has offices in Prague (Czech Republic), Barcelona (Spain), Bratislava (Slovakia), Košice (Slovakia), London (United Kingdom) and Miami (USA).

 The company is presently one of the five biggest online air ticket sellers in Europe, with an annual turnover of approximately 1.1 billion euros in 2018.
 The company booked around 12,000 traveler itineraries daily and employed 2000 workers during 2019.

-Controversies
+In 2022, Kiwi.com sold 50 billion CZK worth of tickets.

+In 2024, Ryanair entered into a partnership with booking platform Kiwi.com.